QuantEcon/phd-macro-theory-book/lectures/BCG_complete_mkts.md

 The economy lasts for two periods, $t=0, 1$.

-There are unit measure continua  of two types of consumers named $i=1,2$.
+There are two types of consumers named :math:`i=1,2`

 A scalar random variable $\epsilon$ with probability density $g(\epsilon)$ affects both